Kalehe Territory: May 2023

-Between 4 and 5 May 2023, heavy rainfall caused the Lwano and Nyamukubi rivers to overflow, triggering major floods, mudslides, and rockfalls in the Mbinga Sud groupement of the Buhavu Chiefdom.
+Between 4 and 5 May 2023, heavy rainfall caused the Lwano and Nyamukubi rivers to overflow, which triggered major floods, mudslides, and rockfalls in the Mbinga-Sud groupement of the Buhavu Chiefdom.
 The disaster affected two health zones, Bushushu and Nyamukubi, with Nyamukubi experiencing the worst impact, leading to the displacement of its population.
 Official reports confirmed 438 deaths, while more than 5,000 people remained missing, and thousands were affected.
-The floods destroyed 1,425 homes in Bushushu, along with 425 houses in Nyamukubi, leaving hundreds injured and worsening the humanitarian crisis.
+The floods destroyed 1,425 homes in Bushushu, along with 425 houses in Nyamukubi, which left hundreds injured and worsened the humanitarian crisis.
 The disaster also inflicted severe damage to infrastructure.
 Several segments of National Road No. 5, including Luzira, Bushushu, Nyabibwe, Kiniezire, Mokelele, and Minova, were severed, and multiple bridges in Mbinga Sud, Mbinga Nord, and Buzi groupements were destroyed.
 Agricultural losses were significant, with 344 fields in Nyamukubi and 257 in Bushushu wiped out.
 Additionally, 207 cows were swept away, food stocks and agricultural stores were destroyed, and essential equipment such as mills and Mayan fishing nets was lost in Lake Kivu.
 Some local organizations, such as Appui aux Femmes Démunies et Enfants Marginalisés (AFEDEM), provided emergency medical and food aid, though coordination of relief efforts remained insufficient.
 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) initiated an assessment mission to update casualty statistics and support response coordination among local authorities and humanitarian actors.
 Studies indicate that 92% of affected households struggled to meet basic needs, 91% lived below the poverty line, and 71% experienced losses in family, employment, or means of livelihood.
 Recovery efforts remain stalled due to challenges such as lack of startup capital, restricted access to credit, and the loss of agricultural land.